SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metrics/metrics-article.md

 - **Error Rates:** How often do playback sessions fail, and what are the most common errors?
 - **Stalls and Recovery:** How frequently does playback stall?
 How long do users wait for it to resume?

-Pillarbox ``Player`` provides extensive metrics to help answer these questions and optimize the user experience.
+``Player`` provides extensive metrics to help answer these questions and optimize the user experience.

 ## Receive metrics on demand